On The Keto Diet? You May Want To Consider These Supplements

 Your microbiome contains trillions of bacteria that influence every aspect of your health, even seemingly unrelated health problems like anxiety or a weakened immune system.
 When bad bacteria start to outweigh the good, it can take a serious toll on your health.
-Even though a ketogenic diet has been shown to balance beneficial bacteria in the microbiome, to keep your digestion regular on a clean keto diet, I still recommend probiotics.
+Even though a ketogenic diet has been shown to balance beneficial bacteria1 in the microbiome, to keep your digestion regular on a clean keto diet, I still recommend probiotics.

 2. Vitamin A

 A clean ketogenic diet is a diet higher in healthy fats, perfect to enhance the bioavailability of fat-soluble vitamins.
 Fat-soluble vitamins are super important for our health and are widely deficient in the modern Western diet.
 We have all heard about vitamin D deficiencies, but vitamin A doesn't get talked about very much.
-This vitamin is essential for a healthy immune system with deficiency in vitamin A linked to autoimmune conditions.
+This vitamin is essential for a healthy immune system with deficiency in vitamin A linked3 to autoimmune conditions.
 Research believes this has to do with our dendritic cells—the alarm cells of our immune system.
 These cells work to send out a calm-down signal for excessive immune reaction and rely on vitamin A to function, and without enough of this vitamin, they are unable to do their jobs properly.

 Vitamin A is most abundantly found in animal sources; however, for those following a plant-based ketogenic diet, this can quickly become a deficiency if ignored.
-While sweet potatoes and carrots contain plant beta-carotenes, a precursor to vitamin A, the conversion rate to retinol is weak at only 3 percent.
+While sweet potatoes and carrots contain plant beta-carotenes, a precursor to vitamin A, the conversion rate to retinol is weak at only 3 percent4.
 Running labs is the best way to determine your baseline of this vitamin in your body.
 If lab work determines that supplementation is a good idea for you, dosage can range between 2,000 and 10,000 IU per day.

 3. Vitamin K2

 Another less known fat-soluble vitamin deficiency is vitamin K2.
 Regardless of diet, this vitamin is essential for calming inflammation.
-In fact, one study showed that vitamin K2 inhibited the pro-inflammatory iNOS in the spinal cord and brain immune system in rats with symptoms of multiple sclerosis.
+In fact, one study5 showed that vitamin K2 inhibited the pro-inflammatory iNOS in the spinal cord and brain immune system in rats with symptoms of multiple sclerosis.
 Whole-food plant-based keto sources of vitamin K2 include natto and coconut or water kefir; however, it can be difficult to get in an adequate amount from these two sources.
 I recommend looking for the MK-4 version of this vitamin in supplement form as it helps to fight cancer, improve sexual health, and regulate gene expression more than any other form of vitamin K.

 4. MCT oil

 Medium-chain triglycerides are a special type of fatty acid that are very easy for your body to break down into fuel.
 MCTs can be found in either natural or synthetic forms.
 Coconut oil is one of my favorite sources of MCTs as they have the highest amount of all sources at 15 percent.
 Adding MCT oil to your diet is one of the quickest ways to reach and maintain a state of ketosis.
 Since MCTs are easily absorbed, they work to quickly boost energy and increase ketones in the body.
-Not only can MCTs help maintain ketosis during times of increased carb intake, but they can also improve brain health, enhance immunity, and keep blood sugar balanced.
+Not only can MCTs help maintain ketosis during times of increased carb intake6, but they can also improve brain health, enhance immunity, and keep blood sugar balanced.
 MCT oil can easily be added to your daily smoothie, tea, or coffee.